motdotla/writings/articles/sendgrid-strangeness.md

 * setBcc is not supported with attachments
 * subject is required when using the Web API (and won't let you send), but is NOT required when using the smtp API
 * BCC field does not work if placing a TO in the x-smtpapi headers.
 BCC does work if the TO address is only in the regular TO field.
+* CC field does not work at all.
+It's absolutely not supported in web API.